abchk1234/pdf2png/README.md

 ##Credits

-Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a>, so Thanks to him :)
+Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2img</a>, so Thanks to him :)

 This has minor chnages from his version like no tray icon and no over-riding of the system theme.

-For Arch Linux users check out <a href="https://aur.archlinux.org/packages/pdf2img-git/">pdf2img-git</a> in the AUR.
+For Arch Linux users check out <a href="https://aur.archlinux.org/packages/pdf2png/">pdf2png</a> in the AUR.

 ## Requirements

 * python
 * ghostscript
-* python-gobject (for debian is python-gi)
+* python-gobject (for debian its python-gi)
 * webkitgtk, pywebkitgtk